Jump to content

 Recommended Posts

-This chapter and the next, covering 2005 and 2008, will feature Yvonne’s images only.
+This chapter and the next, covering 2005 and 2008, will feature Yvonne’s images mostly.
 She was never shy of testing her action photography in Africa.
 She was also not one to display her pictures much, so I’ve had to search her files to try to make sure I don’t miss anything.
 That said, I may have posted some on ST years ago.

 These were taken with a Canon EOS 1D Mark 2, and I think she was using my old Canon 100-400/4.5- 5.6 L IS lens, not an ideal tool.
 She honed her reflexes with faster lenses on basketball photography back home.
 I was a stick-in-the-mud, still using film.